 TMB Day 3, map by France IGN Topo / Gaia GPS

-Back to the TMB
+Reconnecting with the TMB

 The night at the lakes of Jovet was silent and misty, with clouds drifting just above the surface and a pale moon shining through.
 When I got up at 6 o’clock my tent was wet with condensation, and so was my quilt.
 There was no way to dry them this early, so I had no choice but pack it wet.
 For this trip I used one big pack liner on the inside of my backpack.
 So I stuffed all my dry gear in the liner, closed it and placed my quilt and wet tent on top.
 I hoped to find a sunny spot later on the trail for drying.